 - Islands of Sardinia and Corsica: Make stops along the Costa Smeralda and at Bonifacio.

 Day 2 — Barcelona, Spain

 The lively and beautiful quarters of Barcelona are filled with the artistic treasures of Dali, Gaudí, and Picasso, and Europe’s greatest concentration of Gothic architecture.
-Upon arrival, embark Tere Moana.
+Upon arrival, embark on your exclusively chartered ship.
 Join your traveling companions for the Captain’s Welcome Reception.
 (R,D)

 Settled on the frontier between France and Spain along ancient trade routes linking the Atlantic with the Mediterranean and Iberian Peninsula, the medieval core of Carcassonne is a UNESCO World Heritage site.
 Occupied since the 6th century B.C., it was fortified by the Romans, conquered by the Visigoths in the 5th century, overrun by Persians in the 7th century, and invaded by Franks and hoards of Barbarians.
 Each of these civilizations left their indelible influence on the extraordinary architectural and artistic heritage of the city over the centuries.
 Walk the cobblestone streets, visit the Musée des Beaux Arts, admire the drawbridges and watchtowers of Carcassonne, and enjoy the joyous ringing of bells that evoke its Gothic and medieval past.
 Travel to the nearby Corbières Mountains to tour the well-preserved, 12th-century Cistercian Abbey of Fontfroide.
 (B,D)